karel-burda/function-loader/README.md

 Essentially provides wrapper around the calls `LoadLibrary`, `GetProcedure` and `FreeLibrary` system calls on Windows and `dlopen`, `dlsym` and `dlclose` on POSIXes.

-Classes support move semantics; implementation is in C++11.
+`function_loader` class supports move semantics and disables copy operations; implementation is in C++11.

 These exceptions might be thrown:
 * `library_load_failed`